 The upper has the appearance and feel of a soft, thin neoprene, which is pretty unique amongst the trail shoes I have come across.
 It feels comfortable, plush, and flexible and has a nice sheen to it.

 The upper is overlaid with varying thicknesses of TPU.
-There is a substantial but reassuringly lightweight and flexible toe bumper to protect the feet from the impact on rocky trails.
+There is a substantial but reassuringly lightweight and flexible toe bumper that protects the feet from impact on rocky trails.